 - Justified: The parent really is resentful, but their partner's behaviour is obviously out of order.
 Usually the resentful mother falls into this category.

-- Temporary: This parent acts like a brat during the neediest stages of their child's development, but mellows out when the child is less dependent on its parents.
+- Temporary: This parent acts like a brat during the neediest stages of their child's development, but mellows out when the child is less dependent on his or her parents.
 Living with them is still pretty hard on their partner and child, but not as unbearable as the...

 - Selfish: To be blunt, this character should probably not have had children, at least until they'd grown up a bit.
 Every action their partner takes on the child's behalf is a personal insult to them.
 And not just playing with them or cooing over them - they resent the time taken to feed and bathe the child.
 If the child gets sick, this parent will probably fake being sick too.
 They always seen one step away from throwing a tantrum themself.
 May cross the Moral Event Horizon and become an Abusive Parent.
 Nearly Always Male, to the despair of good dads everywhere.